haggis22/codenames/README.md

 and heartily recommend it - it's simple and fun.
 You can learn more about it at their website at http://czechgames.com/en/codenames/.

+### Demo

+You can try this code out online at https://www.haggis22.com.
+It runs on an Ubuntu deployment of Node.js, with a MongoDB back-end.

 ### Prerequisites